dmvassallo/EmbeddingScratchwork/README.md

 rank-2 arrays (matrices) for batches of embeddings.

-[`test_embed.py`](test_embed.py) has automated tests of the functions in `embed.py`, including that some examples’ similarities are within expected ranges.
+[`test_embed.py`](test_embed.py) has automated tests of the functions in `embed.py`.
+This includes testing that some examples’ similarities are within expected ranges.

 ### Notebooks